Copyright licences - Music, TV & Film

 This policy also applies to small B&Bs with three guest bedrooms or fewer as well as single unit self catering businesses with three bedrooms or fewer.
 For more information visit the PRS For Music website.

-For more information on how to obtain a music licence visit the PPL PRS website or telephone 0800 0720 808.
+For more information on how to obtain a music licence you may want to visit the PPL PRS and MPLC websites or obtain independent legal advice.